ansible/ansible/docs/docsite/rst/tips_tricks/sample_setup.rst

     foo_agent_port: 86
     bar_agent_port: 99

-Again, if you are using :ref:`dynamic inventory <dynamic_inventory>`, Ansible creates many dynamic groups automatically.
-So a tag like "class:webserver" would load in variables from the file "group_vars/ec2_tag_class_webserver" automatically.
+If you use :ref:`dynamic inventory <dynamic_inventory>`, Ansible creates many dynamic groups automatically.
+As a result, a tag like ``class:webserver`` will load in variables from the file ``group_vars/ec2_tag_class_webserver`` automatically.

+.. note:: You can access host variables with a special variable called ``hostvars``.
+See :ref:`special_variables` for a list of these variables.
+The ``hostvars`` variable can access only host-specific variables, not group variables.

 .. _split_by_role:

 Sample playbooks organized by function
 --------------------------------------

-With this setup, a single playbook can define all the infrastructure.
-The site.yml playbook imports two other playbooks, one for the webservers and one for the database servers:
+With this setup, a single playbook can define the entire infrastructure.
+The ``site.yml`` playbook imports two other playbooks.
+One for the webservers and one for the database servers:

   .. code-block:: yaml